 Leisure activities Belfast

 Travel from Belfast International Airport or Belfast City Airport to your hotel in Belfast.
 This easy and efficient one-way transfer picks you up curbside at the airport and takes you directly to your accommodation.
 Transfer services are available 24..

 Follow the tale of the ‘Titanic’ in Belfast on a 1.5-hour walking tour, led by an expert local guide!
 On a route around the impressive Titanic Quarter, the tour visits the Harland and Wolff drawing offices where the ship was designed, the Titanic Doc..

 With this 24 hour ticket aboard an open-top double-decker bus you can see the Wall Murals in Falls Road and Crumlin Road, and the Botanic Gardens, City Hall, Albert Clock plus much more.
 With great views from the top of the bus, strategically placed ..

-Popular restaurant with a deli and café to the front, and a simple, rustic dining room to the rear.
-Cooking is straightforward, focusing on tasty, refined versions of dishes that are often prepared at home.
-Informal, efficient service.
+A popular restaurant with a deli and café to the front offering sandwiches and cakes, and a simple, rustic dining room to the rear.
+As its name suggests, cooking is straightforward, focusing on tasty, refined versions of dishes that are often prepare..

 Bright, three-roomed restaurant on the first floor of a stylish hotel.
 If you're in a group choose one of the large communal tables; if you're a couple, opt for one of the intimate booths.
 Concise menus feature modern Irish dishes.

-Popular, split-level seafood restaurant with a small shop, a large rear bar and a cookery school.
-Blackboard menus offer a huge array of freshly prepared dishes; go for the specials or the Carlingford oysters accompanied by a pint of stout.
+This popular seafood restaurant comes complete with a small shop and a cookery school.
+Blackboard menus offer a huge array of freshly prepared dishes; go for the classics, such as the Carlingford oysters, accompanied by a pint of stout.